 Our technology is based on the acoustic wave sensing principle.
 Our acoustic wave system enables an accurate detection of mass and structural changes on the sensor surface because it provides a precise and robust measurement.

-Our platforms are versatile, can work combining different types of acoustic wave sensors, including up to 150MHz High Fundamental Frequency Quartz Crystal Microbalance sensors (HFF-AWS), 120 MHz Love Mode-Surface Acoustic Wave sensors (LOVE-AWS), and 5 MHz to 10 MHz Quartz Crystal Microbalance sensors (QCM-AWS).
+Our platforms are versatile, can work combining different types of acoustic wave sensors, including up to 150MHz High Fundamental Frequency Quartz Crystal Microbalance sensors (HFF-QCM), 120 MHz Love Mode-Surface Acoustic Wave sensors (LOVE-SAW), and 5 MHz to 10 MHz Quartz Crystal Microbalance sensors (QCM).
 Furthermore, our platforms are modular and can be adapted to any requirement or need.

 The combination of our acoustic wave devices and the versatility and robustness of the patented characterization methods implemented in our instruments, provides the highest sensitivity and resolution commercially available for acoustic sensing.

 The acoustic sensing principle is based on the precise detection of changes on the properties of an acoustic (mechanical) wave traveling through the bulk (QCM, HFF-QCM) or the surface (LOVE-SAW) of the acoustic wave sensor.